Combine your journey with voluntary work

 An increasing number of travellers are no longer content simply with conventional travel experiences.
 Instead, they see travelling abroad as an opportunity to do work for a good cause.
 In line with this view, they are willing to volunteer in a charity or aid project as part of their trip to Cambodia.

 Committed to social responsibility and sustainable tourism, we are involved in a number of development and aid projects.
-In cooperation with various organisations, Local Adventures can organise your participation in selected local projects for you, in many different areas and all over Cambodia.
+In cooperation with various organisations, Mekong Adventures can organise your participation in selected local projects for you, in many different areas and all over Cambodia.

 The term voluntourism denotes the increasingly popular activity of travelling while helping others.
 Combining tourism with charitable work, voluntourism is suitable for all those who want to discover more about the country and its people and make a lasting contribution while travelling.